 The Biology department recommends MAT 145 (Calculus for the Life Sciences; 3 credits) or MAT 161 (Calculus I; 4 credits).
 MAT 143 (Brief Calculus; 3 credits) is also acceptable.
 You must meet the necessary pre-requisites or obtain a minimum score on the Math Placement Exam to enroll in a calculus class.
 Visit the Math Department website to take the exam.
 If you receive a score of 3 or lower on the placement exam, you must take MAT 115 (Algebra, Functions, and Trigonometry) or MAT 131 (Precalculus) as preparation for Calculus (MAT 143 or MAT 145).
+If a student scores a 2 or lower, they will need to take MAT Q30 before they can enroll in MAT 115 or MAT 131.
+Students can repeat the mathematics assessment to improve their score.
 If you receive a score of 4 or above, you can enroll directly into MAT 143 or MAT 145.
 You must score a 5 to enroll into MAT 161 or take the pre-requisite of MAT 131.

 The recommended Physics sequence is PHY 130 & PHY 140.
-Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 180.
+Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 140.

-✤ To qualify for the internship, students must have a minimum 2.75 GPA and be accepted by an accredited hospital Medical Laboratory Science program.
+To qualify for the internship, students must have a minimum 2.75 GPA and be accepted by an accredited hospital Medical Laboratory Science program.
 Applications should be submitted by the summer of the junior year (60 credits completed).
 Internships are very competitive and acceptance depends on the cumulative GPA, excellent letters of recommendation and successful completion of an on site interview.
 Please note that some programs require computer science or Anatomy and Physiology courses.
 Please see Dr. Pisciotta for any questions about applying for this internship.